danielimmke/react-18-demo/README.md

-Concurrent Mode was proposed but eventually done away with in favor of baking it into individual features

 ## Install

+Run `npm install` to install dependencies.

+Then run `npm start` to start the Express server and open the React app in your browser.

+## Installing React 18

+As of this writing, React 18 has not released yet.
 React 18 is in beta as of November 15, 2021.
 To install:

 **npm**
 ```